School Led PGCE with QTS

 The Lion Alliance aligns all of its entry requirements with each of our partner universities.
 This means they may differ slightly depending on which university provider you are applying through.

-THE MINIMUM ENTRY REQUIREMENTS FOR TRAINING TO TEACH AT SECONDARY LEVEL ARE:
+SECONDARY – MINIMUM ENTRY REQUIREMENTS FOR TRAINING TO TEACH:

-- 2:2 UK Honours or above in your first degree (or equivalent qualifications) in the stated subject your applying for*.
+- 2:2 UK Honours or above in your first degree (or equivalent qualifications) in the stated subject you’re applying for*

-- C Grade UK GCSE or above in English Language, English Literature and Mathematics (or equivalent qualifications).
+- Grade 4 / C Grade UK GCSE or above in English Language and Mathematics (or equivalent qualifications)

 *Please note: normally, a significant proportion of your degree must be in the chosen subject, however if your degree is not in the stated subject but you have significant modules related to it this may still be accepted.
 In this case we may ask to see a transcript of your degree modules to determine eligibility.
 If your degree does not have any links to the subject you have applied to you may still be eligible if you have an A level in the subject.
 We would look for this to be a B grade or higher and you may need to complete a SKE (Subject Knowledge Enhancement) course to supplement your knowledge.

-THE MINIMUM ENTRY REQUIREMENTS FOR TRAINING TO TEACH AT PRIMARY LEVEL ARE:
+PRIMARY – MINIMUM ENTRY REQUIREMENTS FOR TRAINING TO TEACH:

 - 2:2 UK Honours or above in your first degree (or equivalent qualifications).